This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 0.0

-generated solar energy at ZF Campus in MWh (as of June 2025)
+generated solar energy at ZF Campus in MWh (as of March 2026)

+At ZF Campus, we have a 25 kWp photovoltaic system installed (generated energy see counter above).
 At the Seecampus, ZU has been leasing a 32 kWp photovoltaic system from our landlord Luftschiffbau Zeppelin since 2024.

 • Image: ZU/Fabian Sennekamp